tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/2-create.md

     "version": 1
   }
 ---
-Creates an attribute for a given datasource
+Create a single attribute for customer profiles in a datasource.
+The `datasource_id` is required in the URL.

 #### Datatype options
 - "string"